N

 Top Employers in Northwest Arkansas: Who's Hiring in 2026

 Northwest Arkansas has quietly become one of the most dynamic job markets in the United States.
-Anchored by three Fortune 500 headquarters and fueled by billions in investment, the region offers career opportunities that rival much larger metros — with a cost of living that doesn't require a six-figure salary just to get by.
+Anchored by three Fortune 500 headquarters and fueled by billions in investment, the region added 7,800 net new jobs in 2023-2024 alone — a 2.6% increase that tied for first among peer metros.
+The Milken Institute ranked the Fayetteville-Springdale-Rogers metro #1 on its 2026 Best-Performing Large Cities index.

 Whether you're relocating to the Ozarks or already call NWA home, here's your guide to the employers shaping the region's economy.